rdagumampan/yuniql/README.md

 <img align="right" src="assets/yuniql-logo.png">

-**`yuniql`** is a schema versioning and database migration tool for sql server.
-All scripts are organized transparently as `.sql` files and versions are arranged as series of ordinary directories.
-Yuniql automates what you would normally do by hand and executes all scripts in an orderly and transactional fashion. **`yuniql`** also seamlessly integrates with your Continuous Delivery (CD) pipelines for truely db/devops development experience.
+**yuniql** is a schema versioning and database migration tool for sql server.
+All scripts are organized transparently as `.sql` files and versions are arranged as series of ordinary directories. yuniql automates what you would normally do by hand and executes all scripts in an orderly and transactional fashion. yuniql also seamlessly integrates with your Continuous Delivery (CD) pipelines for truely db/devops development experience.

-**`yuniql`** is released as self-contained .NET Core 3.0 application (no need for JVM or .NET CLR) for Windows.
+**yuniql** is released as self-contained .NET Core 3.0 application (no need for JVM or .NET CLR) for Windows.
 Container images are also available for seamless Continuous Delivery of database changes in Linux.

 #### Getting started